ibuddieat/zk_libcod/doc/added_dvars.md

   * `fs_replaceStockMaps`
     * Type: Boolean
     * Default: False
-    * Effect: If true, manymaps supports to override stock maps (e.g., after placing mp_toujane.iwd into the manymaps library).
+    * Effect: If true, manymaps supports to load custom stock map .iwd files so that mp_rhine.iwd and mp_harbor.iwd could be loaded by players on game version 1.0, if these .iwd files are stored in the manymaps library.
 Related dvar: `fs_library`.
   * `g_brushModelCollisionTweaks`
     * Type: Boolean
     * Default: False